 - Hydraulic Data

 For each hydroelectric station, for each week of the study, the minimum and maximum power levels and the energy produced will be defined.
 Different alternatives can be defined to represent the hazards of the water supply and the different modes of operation of the hydraulic system.
 This data can be graphically displayed for immediate plausibility check

 User defined maintenance data determines, for each thermal generation unit, the weeks of the year during which this unit will be unavailable due to scheduled maintenance.
 Different (alternative) hypotheses can be defined for each unit.

 3/ Data compilation

-GAP provides economic results (investment and operating costs) and technical results (probability of failure, total energy produced, expectation of energy not supplied, etc.) and key indicators (Co2 emission, renewable share...).
+GAP provides economic results (investment and operating costs), technical results (probability of failure, total energy produced, expectation of energy not supplied, etc.) and key indicators (Co2 emission, renewable share...).

 These results are obtained at the level of the generating power system and for each individual unit, for each year of the study and for the entire period.
 They are presented in the form of tables whose columns are to be defined by the user.
 The corresponding reports can be displayed and printed.
 In addition, weekly results can be displayed as graphs.

 The results corresponding to the different expansion scenarios can be displayed simultaneously in different windows, allowing an easy comparison of the considered hypotheses.